swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 #### Programming Environment

-To write and execute Java programs in this course, you will need a laptop (Linux, Mac, or Windows) properly configured with the necessary software.
+To write and execute Python programs in this course, you will need a laptop (Linux, Mac, or Windows) properly configured with the necessary software.
 Click [here](programming_environment.html) for setup instructions.

 #### Zoom